zhijieshi/cse3666/misc/myhdl.md

 #  MyHDL

+MyHDL is a Python package that enables us to describe hardware in Python.
 We pick MyHDL, out of many options, because students taking CSE 3666 are familiar with Python.
-MyHDL is actually very similar to Verilog.
-It would be easier to pick up Verilog in the future.
+Also, MyHDL is very similar to Verilog.
+It would be easier for students to pick up Verilog in the future.

+MyHDL works with Python 3.4 or above.
+Python on this page means a version that works with MyHDL.

-Note that you may start Python 3 by `py`, `python`, or `python3`.
-It depends on the system you use.
+We have many ways to start Python and a Python script.
+The command could be `py`, `python`, or `python3`.
+It depends on the system and on the environment.
+On this page, we will use `py` to run a Python script, e.g., `py hello.py`.
+Replace it with the correct command on the system you use.

 ## Setting up

 The packages can be installed in many different ways.
 [The MyHDL Github Repo](https://github.com/myhdl/myhdl) lists several of them.

-To reduce the risk of conflicting with other pacages, we can install myHDL in a virtual envrionment.
-See [this section](#python-virtual-environment) for how to create a virtual environment.

-If you can install packages, either you are an admin (e.g., on your own computer) or use a virtual environment, just use `pip` to install myHDL.
+If you are an admin (e.g., on your own computer) and can install packages system-wide, just run one command to install MyHDL.

 ```
 pip install myhdl